Skip to main content

 Nom Ansorm (Sticky Rice Cakes)

 Sticky rice cakes filled with pork or mung beans, wrapped in banana leaves and steamed.
-A traditional snack sold at markets and street stalls.
+You'll see them at markets and street stalls.

 Prahok Ktis (Prahok Dip)